Timendus/chip8-test-suite/README.md

 ### CHIP-8 splash screen

-The first test is a very simple splash screen that shows "CHIP-8" on the display.
+The first test is a very simple splash screen.
 It is very similar to the often used IBM ROM, but it is actually a bit easier to get running.
 First, it doesn't use the "add value to register" opcode (`7XNN`) and second it only draws aligned sprites to the screen, so you don't have to shift the bits of the sprite to align with your display buffer.

 This first test can tell you if you're interpreting these opcodes properly: